webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures.md

 255) that get interpreted as values from (0 to 1).

-"snorm" is signed normalized data (-1 to +1) so the range of data goes from the most negative integer represented by the number of bits to the most positive.For example 8snorm is 8bits.
+"snorm" is signed normalized data (-1 to +1) so the range of data goes from the most negative integer represented by the number of bits to the most positive.
+For example 8snorm is 8bits.
 As a signed integer the lowest number would be -128 and the highest is +127.
 That range gets converted to (-1 to +1).